Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/okta.md

 4. Enter a name for your token, and then copy the token value.
    {:.important}
-   > **Important:** Store the token in a place you can reference, because it will only be visible as a hash afterwards.
+   > **Important:** Store the token in a secure location you can reference later, as it will only be visible as a hashed value after this step.

 ### Add scopes